fsmosquito/fsmosquito/README.md

 ### Why is it called FsMosquito?

 Like a mosquito, it siphons data from Flight Simulator 2020 via SimConnect.
-Also, there's a famous MQTT broker called [Mosquitto](https://mosquitto.org/) and the origination of this project was to play around with MQTT a bit so it fits.
+Also, there's a famous MQTT broker called [Mosquitto](https://mosquitto.org/) and the origination of this project was to play around with publishing SimConnect datum via MQTT so it fits.